Vonr/Ars-Controle/README.md

 To clear its configuration target, left click on air while holding the remote.

 The remote will allow for cross dimensional configuration of the Warping Spell Prism, unlike the Dominion Wand which does not store dimensions.
+(Dominion wands can now configure cross-dimensionally in Ars Nouveau 5.3.2 and higher)

 ### Adaptive Filters